richard-tang199/DBcode/README.md

 You will also be able to use git to commit and backup your progress on the labs as you go.
 Course git repositories will be hosted as a repository in GitHub.
 GitHub is a website that hosts runs git servers for thousands of open source projects.
-In our case, your code will be in a private repository that is visible only to you and course staff.`
+In my case, your code will be in a private repository that is visible only to you and course staff.`

 This document describes what you need to do to get started with git, and also download and upload 6.830/6.814 labs via GitHub.